steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 It’s important to not go wild here: We did not save floating-point registers — only the bare minimum — so don’t call random functions in here.

 Also see that `object_getClass`, and not the class method, is used here.
 While the latter can be overridden so a class “lies” about its type, this always returns the correct type.
-This is important since Apple uses this trick for key-value coding, which creates a subclass at runtime but also overrides `class` to hide this fact:
+This is important since Apple uses this trick for key-value coding, which creates a subclass at runtime but also overrides `class` to hide this fact.

+This also implies that the solution here is NOT a general super call, but will only work on the outermost object level.
+If you subclass again, this will not work correct anymore.

 ```
 // first param is now struct objc_super (x0)